HEAVY HORSE

 It’s a great learning environment and we all take something away with us.

-Each Camper can individually tailor the sessions that they would like to participate in during the two days of training sessions.
 Day three is a show day, where you can put into practice all the new skills that you have learned (with a little help if needed)

 Prior to camp you will be able to choose the sessions and topics that you would like to learn and participate in.